MS Genetic Counseling Program

 A Unique Program

-Boston University’s medical school and teaching hospital offer access to tremendous resources for clinical experience and laboratory genetic services, making this the first program of its kind to be located within an academic medical center in New England.
-This program also has the unique appeal of including courses in the Mental Health and Behavioral Medicine Program and the Medical Sciences Program.
-In addition, elective courses are available through several other BU schools and departments, including the Mental Health Counseling and Behavioral Medicine Program and the School of Public Health.
+Boston University’s medical school and teaching hospital offer access to tremendous resources for clinical experiences, with an incredibly diverse patient population, making this the only program to be located within an academic medical center in New England.
+Students have exposure to interprofessional education, and are able to enroll in elective courses through several other BU schools and departments, including the Mental Health Counseling and Behavioral Medicine Program and the School of Public Health.
+Graduate Outcomes:

-- 85% of alumni pass the ABGC certification exam on first attempt
+- 87% of alumni pass the ABGC certification exam on first attempt (2007-present)